How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 - Always be prepared to make adjustments

-- Partner has access to easy-to-use and reliable “back-end” support (i.e., PRM, CRM, ERP, etc.) for exchanging data, marketing resources, registering opportunities, status updates on reimbursement, etc.
+- Make sure partners have access to easy-to-use and reliable “back-end” support (i.e., PRM, CRM, ERP, etc.); for exchanging data, marketing resources, registering opportunities, status updates on reimbursement, etc.

 - Your PRM should be able to support onboarding activities

 - Develop an internal/external authentic relationship with channel partner